 In the Northern Hemisphere, our ideal growing months are roughly March to September.

-When To Stop Feeding
+When to Stop Feeding Your Houseplants?

 The growth of your indoor plants will slow down hugely as the months get colder and darker - from around October to March.
 (Read more about this here) For this reason, they wont require as much nutrition.
 Plants can get overwhelmed easily, particularly when they are in a near dormant phase.
 So feeding them during the Winter could prove detrimental to your unsuspecting plant.
 This is also why we cut down on the frequency of watering during these months.